Victorlyn066/personal-website/src/content/blog/algorithmic-bias-discrimination.md

 ### Conclusion: Crafting a Fair Algorithmic Future

-Algorithmic bias isn't merely a technical glitch—it’s a profound societal issue demanding urgent attention.
+Algorithmic bias isn't merely a technical glitch—it's a profound societal issue demanding urgent attention.
 The law plays a pivotal role in safeguarding fairness and protecting against digital discrimination.
 By crafting targeted legal interventions and fostering ethical practices, Australia can ensure that algorithms serve society fairly, transparently, and equitably, shaping a more inclusive digital future.